 The NYC Elder Abuse Center defines elder abuse as a single or repeated act, or lack of appropriate actions, which causes harm, risk of harm, or distress to an individual 60 years or older and occurs:

-a) within any relationship where there is an expectation of trust; or
+a) within any relationship where there is an expectation of trust; and/or

-Elder abuse can be intentional or unintentional, can take various forms, and includes but is not limited to physical, psychological, emotional, or sexual abuse, neglect, abandonment, and financial exploitation.
+Elder abuse can be intentional or unintentional, includes acts of commission or omission, can take multiple forms, and includes but is not limited to physical, psychological, emotional, or sexual abuse, neglect, and financial exploitation.